Mouse Removal Services

 Are house mice known to enter homes or yards?

 Some of the house mouse's favorite places to nest are, in fact, in and around human homes and manmade structures.
 Human activity provides mice with their favorite foods, including cereal, grains, nuts, fruits, plant seeds and roots, meat, and trash.
-Additionally, homes with central heating give the rodents warm nesting locations during winter months.
+Additionally, Seattle homes with central heating give the rodents warm nesting locations during the winter months.

-Rivaled only by rats as the most destructive pest, house mice almost always cause some kind of damage to property or people where infestations are present.
+Mice are second to only by rats as the most destructive pest, house mice almost always cause some kind of damage to property or people where infestations are present.
 The rodents consume about three grams of food each day but destroy much more than that thanks to their nibbling habits.
 They dig up freshly planted grains, mutilate crops before harvest, gnaw through containers of food in warehouses, and even contaminate packages with their urine and droppings.

-As they spend a lot of time in dumpsters, sewers, and other filthy locations, house mice are often riddled with pathogens and secondary pests.
+Because they spend a lot of time in dumpsters, sewers, and other filthy locations, house mice are often riddled with pathogens and secondary pests.
 The rodents have the capacity to spread salmonellosis, leptospirosis, rat-bite fever, and tapeworms and may carry fleas, ticks, and similar parasites in their fur.
 Humans contract diseases from mice by coming into contact with or accidentally consuming their urine and feces.

 House mice are also capable of serious structural damage.
 Their teeth grow rapidly, and they must gnaw to keep the length under control.
 This leads to the destruction of wall insulation, stored items like books and paintings, and damage to support beams and walls that worsens over time.
 House mice also chew on electrical wires, which can lead to shorts and even electrical fires.

-Control and Safety
+Mouse Control & Safety

 Unfortunately, there's no fool-proof method of exclusion that guards against house mouse infestations.
-Property owners often have to employ multiple techniques to reduce the possibility of attracting the rodents.
+Property owners often have to employ multiple techniques to reduce the possibility of attracting rodents.
 Some easily implemented and helpful activities include cleaning homes regularly, sealing cracks in building foundations, eliminating clutter in attics and basements, keeping food stored in airtight and rodent-proof containers, and removing collections of debris in yards.

-Trapping and Removal
+Mouse Trapping & Removal